What is Bok Choy?

 How Do You Cook It Without Oil?

 When sautéing bok choy, simply replace the oil with water.
-You can also steam bok choy.
+You can also steam or stir fry bok choy.

 How Long Can You Keep Fresh Bok Choy in the Fridge?

 Store fresh bok choy, unwashed, in a perforated bag.
 It will last 3 to 4 days in the refrigerator.